 The New Normal

-I’ve been a part of youth and family ministry for a long time, and it feels to me like something has shifted over the last three years as we’ve navigated our way through Covid-19.
-It seems to be increasingly difficult for families to commit—to much of anything.
-Most mainline churches have been fully aware for years about participation trends that might be approaching, but something I can’t quite put my finger on seems to have intensified it all.
-I’ve caught myself taking it personally and doubting my skills and experience in ministry but have also tried to remind myself of some of the basic ideas we have focused on at Faith Inkubators over the years.
+I’ve been involved in youth and family ministry for many years, and it feels like something has shifted as we’ve moved from the pandemic into the present day.
+Families seem to find it increasingly difficult to commit, not just to church activities, but to much of anything.
+Mainline churches have been aware of changing participation trends for years, but there is something about this current moment that feels different, more intense, though I can’t quite put my finger on it.
+At times, I’ve caught myself taking it personally and questioning my skills and experience in ministry.
+Yet I’ve also tried to return to some of the foundational ideas we’ve emphasized at Faith Inkubators over the years, reminding myself of what remains true even in a changing ministry landscape.

 Let’s look at some old-is-new-again reminders of our philosophy regarding the future of the church and the future of youth and family ministry: